Best Practices for Performance with DigitalOcean Spaces

 You can use the free Spaces CDN, which is available as part of your Spaces subscription at no additional cost.

-Several third party CDNs have documentation specifically for Spaces, like Fastly and KeyCDN, and most other CDNs will work with Spaces with minimal configuration.
+Several third party CDNs have documentation specifically for Spaces, like Fastly and KeyCDN, and most other CDNs work with Spaces with minimal configuration.
 However, to use Cloudflare as a CDN, you need to either use a Cloudflare worker (which is a paid service) or use a tier that supports host header rewrites (which the free tier currently does not).

 Warning